 A question you ask may when building a website is how long it will take.
-You might hate the answer: “it depends”.
-To clarify, when we say ‘it depends’, we’re talking about how extensive the website is, and also whether you hire a professional or try to build the website yourself.
-Let’s take a look at the website types upon which the timeframe ‘depends’, and estimate time for doing it yourself.
+The simple answer is, “it depends.”
+To clarify, when we say, “it depends,” we’re talking about how extensive the website is and also whether you hire a professional or try to build the website yourself.
+Let’s take a look at the website types upon which the timeframe depends, and estimate the time you may spend doing it yourself.

-Let’s begin with smallest websites you see online, a small website with as few as 5 pages with its own content management system.
+Let’s begin with the smallest websites you see online, a website with as few as five pages with its own content management system.
 This website won’t have any advanced features like libraries of content or calendars.
-Such a website can take anywhere between 1 to 2 months, if your goal is building a professional looking website.
+Such a website can take anywhere between one to two months to build if your goal is building a professional-looking website.
 Sometimes a pre-designed template can speed things up, but be aware that using a template does not always mean that you will save time.
-In many cases the template includes functionality that has a learning curve that you must budget for in your time, or in some cases the template may override the core CMS in ways that prevent you from getting the exact look and functionality that you want.
+In many cases, the template includes functionality that has a learning curve that you must budget for in your time.
+In some cases, the template may override the core CMS in ways that prevent you from getting the exact look and functionality that you want.

-Moving up in the number of pages and not as much in terms in complexity or features, these websites are ones that contain 5-10 pages and require frequent content updates with the integrated content management systems.
-These websites are basically enlarged versions of smaller websites and can take anywhere between 2 and 3 months to develop yourself.
+Moving up in the number of pages but not as much in terms of complexity or features, these websites are ones that contain 5-10 pages and require frequent content updates with the integrated content management systems.
+These websites are basically enlarged versions of smaller websites and can take anywhere between two and three months to develop yourself.

-This type of website is usually content intensive for specific topics and is updated frequently via integrated content management systems.
-They also feature extra, more extensive features like calendar, shopping carts, or social media integration.
+This type of website is usually content-intensive for specific topics and is updated frequently via integrated content management systems.
+They also feature extra, more extensive features like calendars, shopping carts, or social media integration.
 Such a website will take much more time to complete and also requires a larger investment in time to prepare content, images, and other website assets needed.
-Development phase for this project can take anywhere between 3 and 5 months, and may be more than you can do on your own.
+The development phase for this project can take anywhere between three and five months, and may be more than you can do on your own.

-Large website development projects will often involve the integration of customer relationship management systems, inventory systems, or other database sets with websites features.
-The need to organize hundreds of content and product pages into a singular well-designed website that’s accessible and user-friendly for the audience can easily take more than 6 months for a professional developer to plan, design, develop and launch.
+Large website development projects will often involve the integration of customer relationship management systems, inventory systems, or other database sets with website features.
+The need to organize hundreds of content and product pages into a singular, well-designed website that’s accessible and user-friendly for the audience can easily take more than six months for a professional developer to plan, design, develop and launch.
 It would be extremely difficult or impossible for a novice web designer to complete such a project successfully.

 Up Next- DIY Website Builders